SCCapstone/CockyReaders/README.md

     Tiana Langer
     John Phillips

-To test our app visit please download a ZIP file and run it locally.
+To test our app please download a ZIP file and run it locally.

 To test our Administrator View visit www.cockyreaders-test.appspot.com/